wesleywilian/pyspark-anonymizer/README.md

 # pyspark-anonymizer
-Python library which makes it possible to dynamically mask data using JSON string or map rules in a PySpark environment.
+Python library which makes it possible to dynamically mask/anonymize data using JSON string or python dict rules in a PySpark environment.

 ## Installing